 Your doctor will examine your knee and move your leg in different positions to see if your ITB is tight.
 Iliotibial band syndrome can be treated with pain relievers and ice for pain.
 You will also do stretching and strengthening exercises.

-Most people don't need surgery.
-But if other treatments don't work, you may.
-During surgery, your doctor may remove part of your ITB, or the bursa, or both.
+Most people do not need surgery.
+But if other treatments do not work, surgery may be recommended.
+During surgery, part of your ITB, the bursa, or both will be removed.
+Or, the ITB will be lengthened.
 This prevents the ITB from rubbing against the bone at the side of your knee.